 We are sustaining resources to continue this crucial and important work through grant funding, private donors, corporate sponsors, fundraising events, Internet solicitation (i.e., Go Fund Me), charitable foundations, investor capital and municipal funds.

-H2H is partnering with housing agencies, civic, faith-based, like-focused community-based organizations, business leaders, staffing firms, workforce centers and workforce outreach services to recruit and guide participants through training cohorts in preparation for hire.
+H2H is partnering with restorative justice agencies, civic, faith-based, like-focused community-based organizations, business leaders, staffing firms, workforce centers and outreach services to recruit and guide participants through training cohorts in preparation for hire.
 We firmly believe strength is gained by sharing expertise and resources.

 Would you like to partner with us?